AtsukoCoffey/healthy-food-club/README.md

 <a name="acknowledgements"></a>

 # ACKNOWLEDGEMENTS

 I would like to great thank my mentor Alan Bushell for his exellent advise and support.
-Also my cohort facilitator Amy Richardson for all the support and a lot of usuful information.
+Also my cohort facilitator Amy Richardson for all the support and information.

-And I'm appreciated with my family to check my Engllish and testing website, and all the support.
+And great thank my family to check my Engllish proofreading and testing website, and all the support.

 <!--